StergachisLab/DAF-QC-SMK/README.md

 ## Usage

-`pixi` handles the execution of the Snakemake workflows:
+`pixi` handles the execution of the Snakemake workflows.
+You can run it with either of the following:

-## I have been running it with the following.
-The options below should also work but have not yet been tested.
 ```
 pixi shell
 snakemake --configfile config/config.yaml
 ```

-## Also probably works:
 ```bash
 pixi run snakemake ...
 ```